dianita956/dianita956.github.io/README.md

 ## EXPERIENCES

 ### **The University of Texas at San Antonio Libraries**, 2019-Present
+*Information Specialist*
+- Subject specialist librarian for the College of Engineering.
+- Supporting and building digital objects and projects.
+- Current working project for UTSA Libraries Community-Engaged Digital Scholarship Hub:
+  - *The Sound of San Anto,* music history, featuring three digital products:
+     1. Geo-location platform showcasing 2,000+ concerts in San Antonio from the '70s to the early 2000s.
+     2. Digital storytelling of iconic local music venues.
+     3. Text analysis of Mexican corrido, 'The Ballad of Gregorio Cortez,' integrating narrative across maps and newspaper sources.

 *Scholarly Resources Librarian*
 - Subject Specialist Librarian: Architecture and Planning, Demography, Construction Science, Public Administration, Social Work
 - Provided guidance to Master Level Public Administration students on the significance of GIS tools, such as Policy Map.
 - Created a learning tool for the "Becoming Texas" podcast on "El Corrido de Gregorio Cortez."
 - Utilized text analysis tools such as SpaCy3 to extract Name Entity Recognition for places and locations.
 - For my project, I utilized Python 3.9, Pandas, GeoPandas, GeoPy, MapBox, Quarto, ArcGIS Story Map, and VS Code (Jupyter Notebook).